 2. Mute yourself (see #1)

 Background noise is minimized to a large extent on RingCentral Video, but if you’re in a particularly bustling place, hit the microphone-shaped icon on your main dashboard to mute the mic.
+It’s also worth considering investing in a noise-cancelling headset if you’re in an environment that has lots of outside noises.

 3. Mute your participants (see #6)